bfGraph/STGraph/README.md

 # 🌟 STGraph

 STGraph is a framework designed for deep-learning practitioners to write and train Graph Neural Networks (GNNs) and Temporal Graph Neural Networks (TGNNs).
 It is built on top of _Seastar_ and utilizes the vertex-centric approach to produce highly efficient fused GPU kernels for forward and backward passes.
 It achieves better usability, faster computation time and consumes less memory than state-of-the-art graph deep-learning systems like DGL, PyG and PyG-T.

+_NOTE: If the contents of this repository are used for research work, kindly cite the paper linked above._

 ## Why STGraph